CrazyKoustik/bifoncial/README.md

 # bifoncial
-One-file python program to hide text to another, using a steganography method based on special characters
+One-file python program to hide text into another, using a steganography method based on special characters